1960s: Civil rights movement

-James Bevel initiated, strategized, and directed many of the major civil rights movement events of the 1960s, including the Birmingham Children's Crusade and the Selma to Montgomery march.
+James Bevel initiated, strategized, and directed many of the major civil rights movement events of the 1960s, including the Birmingham Children's Crusade, the Selma to Montgomery march, and the Chicago open housing movement.

 Beginning in the mid-1950s and continuing into the late 1960s, African Americans in the United States organized a movement to end legalized racial discrimination and obtain voting rights.
 This article covers the phase of the movement between 1955 and 1968, particularly in the South.
 The emergence of the Black Power movement, which lasted roughly from 1966 to 1975, enlarged the aims of the civil rights movement to include racial dignity, economic and political self-sufficiency, and anti-imperialism.

 The movement was characterized by major campaigns of civil resistance.
 Between 1955 and 1968, acts of civil disobedience and nonviolent protest produced crisis situations between activists and government authorities.
 Federal, state, and local governments, businesses, and communities often had to respond immediately to these situations that highlighted the inequities faced by African Americans.
-Forms of protest and/or civil disobedience included boycotts such as the successful Montgomery bus boycott (1955–1956) in Alabama, sit-ins such as the influential Greensboro sit-ins (1960) in North Carolina, marches such as the Selma to Montgomery marches (1965) in Alabama, and other nonviolent activities.
+Forms of protest and/or civil disobedience included boycotts such as the successful Montgomery bus boycott (1955–1956) in Alabama, sit-ins such as the influential Greensboro sit-ins (1960) in North Carolina and Nashville sit-ins in Tennessee, marches such as the Selma to Montgomery marches (1965) in Alabama, and other nonviolent activities.

 Noted legislative achievements during this phase of the civil rights movement were passage of Civil Rights Act of 1964 that banned discrimination based on "race, color, religion, or national origin" in employment practices and public accommodations, the Voting Rights Act of 1965 that restored and protected voting rights, the Immigration and Nationality Services Act of 1965 that dramatically opened entry to the U.S. to immigrants other than traditional European groups, and the Fair Housing Act of 1968 that banned discrimination in the sale or rental of housing.